ozeanjs/ozean/docs/docs/intro/key-features.md

 # Key Features

-OceanJs is designed to be a modern framework with a clear structure and high performance.
+OzeanJs is designed to be a modern framework with a clear structure and high performance.
 Its key features are as follows:

 ### 🚀 **High Performance**

-**Built on Bun** OceanJs runs on Bun, the fastest JavaScript runtime, ensuring your applications have rapid response times, low memory usage, and an excellent developer experience (e.g., extremely fast dependency installation).
+**Built on Bun** OzeanJs runs on Bun, the fastest JavaScript runtime, ensuring your applications have rapid response times, low memory usage, and an excellent developer experience (e.g., extremely fast dependency installation).

 ### 🏗️ **Modular Architecture**